 Violence in the family often follows other forms of more subtle and long-term abuse: verbal, emotional, psychological sexual, or financial.

-It is closely correlated with alcoholism, drug consumption, intimate-partner homicide, teen pregnancy, infant and child mortality, spontaneous abortion, reckless behaviors, suicide, and the onset of mental health disorders.
+It is closely correlated with alcoholism, drug consumption, intimate-partner homicide, teen pregnancy, infant and child mortality, spontaneous abortion, reckless behaviours, suicide, and the onset of mental health disorders.

 Most abusers and batterers are males – but a significant minority are women.
 This being a “Women’s Issue”, the problem was swept under the carpet for generations and only recently has it come to public awareness.
 Yet, even today, society – for instance, through the court and the mental health systems – largely ignores domestic violence and abuse in the family.
 This induces feelings of shame and guilt in the victims and “legitimizes” the role of the abuser.